nafu-at/nafu-at/README.md

 ### Hi there 👋

-I create applications using Java as a hobby.
+I make applications using Java as a hobby.
-I'm mainly working on Spigot plugins and Discord related stuff.
+I'm mainly working on Spigot plugins and Discord-related applications.
-I am also interested in developing Android applications.
+I'm also interested in developing Android applications.
-I am currently studying programming using C# related to Unity.
+Recently, I've been studying C# programming related to Unity.
-I'm not an engineer by trade!
+I' m not an engineer by profession.

 ### 📫 How to reach me:
 You can contact me by sending an email to the address in my profile,